sdwallinga/sdwallinga.ruhoh.com/posts/the-greatest-post-ever.md

 categories:
 ---

 So this is a post, I guess.
 It is also the single greatest post ever written.
 Do you know why?
 This is my *first* ruhoh post.
 I wrote it in Terminal using Vim, parsed it in Markdown, and published it using Git.
-Ruhoh is cool
+Ruhoh is cool.